elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 ### And More

 Along with all of the headlining features and fixes above, there are a few more minor updates.
 Shortcut Overlay will no longer crash if a keyboard shortcut has been set to blank.
 And on the Login & Lock screen, we now use the user's selected accent color for the logged-in checkmark for an additional splash of accent color.
+We redesigned the app icon for the Document Viewer, and PDF file type icons to match.
+Plus, we tracked down and fixed an issue with the font style of Japanese characters in headerbars.

 The Notifications indicator will now use an app's name when a notification title isn't provided, bringing it in line with notification bubbles.
 The Power indicator includes a number of improvements such as showing the screen brightness level when scrolled, better matching the scroll behavior of other indicators, automatically showing the battery percentage when it's low, and showing "Fully Charged" when at 100% and plugged in.
-We fixed an issue with the network indicator that caused unwanted launches of the captive network assistant.
+We fixed an issue with the network indicator that caused unwanted launches of the captive network assistant, and released a fix to prevent blank lines in the list of VPNs.
 The assistant also gained a new icon and is now shipped as a Flatpak for greater security.
 The Date & Time indicator now correctly updates the current day upon opening, and we fixed an issue with numbers becoming illegible when switching between the dark and light styles.

 ## Applications Menu